Visa Timeline & Cost

 • Visa application itself, paid when you submit it: $860

-TOTAL COST for the Partner of a New Zealander Resident Visa
+TOTAL COST for the Partner of a New Zealander Resident Visa, paid when you submit it: NZ $5,360 / US $3,024

 What happens next:

-After five years of being in NZ on the Permanent Resident Visa–so long as I have spent 240 days of each of those five years living in NZ–I am eligible to apply for Citizenship, which would give me a NZ passport.
+After five years of being in NZ on the Permanent Resident Visa–so long as I have spent 240 days of each of those five years living in NZ–I am eligible to apply for citizenship, which would give me a NZ passport.
 The US allows dual citizenship, so I will still legally be American and won’t have to surrender my passport.
+If I meet the criteria, I will be eligible for NZ citizenship in July 2032.